Irisaĝrig: History

 During the time of the Ur III empire it was a major provincial capital and transportation hub.
 It was also closely linked in this period with the unlocated ancient city of Garšana and known to be a transshipment point for goods to Der.
 Thanks to the numerous records produced by that empire much is known about the city, its daily life, and its interactions, especially trade related, with other parts of the empire.
+One ensi (governor) under Ur, Lubanda, is known from a seal of Shulgi.